e18e/e18e/docs/blog/september-contributions-showcase.md

 ## tinyexec migrations

-The community has been working wonders migrating countless projects from `execa` and other heavyweight libraries to the super lean [tinyexec](https://github.com/tinylibs/tinyexec/).
+The community has been working wonders migrating countless projects from `execa`, `ez-spawn`, and other libraries to the super lean [tinyexec](https://github.com/tinylibs/tinyexec/).

 For example, thanks to pralkarz, [vitest](https://github.com/vitest-dev/vitest) has already moved over!